perribus/ctf_writeups/dawgctf2020/tiktok/README.md

 ```
 tcache bin 0x20 -> chunk B -> chunk X -> null
 ```
 Next the program reads MAXINT bytes from STDIN (fd = 0) into the data section of `chunk A`.
 We first write 0x10 (16) null bytes into the data section of A. Then we overwrite the next 8 bytes with null bytes.
 This is technically part of the header of `chunk B` but is used for the data of `chunk A` because this is tcache and `chunk A` is still considered "in use".
 Then we overwrite the size and AMP bits of `chunk B` with the same bytes that were already there (0x21).
 Now we've reached the pointer to the next chunk in the tcache bin, which we overwrite with a pointer to the the first song struct in the songs array, `songs[0]` (which is in the `.bss` section _not the heap_).
-Specifically we can point it at its file descriptor, `songs[0].fd`.
+Specifically we can point it at the file descriptor, `songs[0].fd`.

 ```